oprel/acme/README.md

 # Animal Crossing: Modern Enhancements

-A mod for Animal Crossing for the Nintendo GameCube.
-It aims to provide as close to a vanilla experience as possible, but made a bit smoother by Quality of Life changes and bugfixes.
+ACME is a mod for Animal Crossing for the Nintendo GameCube.
+It aims to provide as close to a vanilla experience as possible, but made a bit smoother with quality of life changes and conveniences people are used to from modern Animal Crossing games.

 All changes are surrounded by the `ACME` tag and have comments to explain what they do.
-Hopefully this makes it easy for other modders to port these over to their own projects and tweak them to their liking.
+Other modders are encouraged to copy these changes over to their own projects and tweak them to their liking.

-#### Changes
+### Changes
 - D-Pad support for menus and dialogue.
 - Nookington's upgrade doesn't require multiplayer.
 - Speed up text with L/R or just by holding a direction.